rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 * Enable the `experimentalDynamicImport` flag to generate new chunks for dynamic imports as well.

 `output.dir` and input as an array must both be provided for code splitting to work, the `output.file` option is not compatible with code splitting workflows.

-#### experimentalPreserveModules *`--experimentalPreserveModules`*
-`true` or `false` (defaults to `false`) performs tree-shaking and output format transformations but preserves the file structure instead of bundling.
-If this option is enabled, `input` can be set to an array of entry points.
-The resulting files will be rendered to `output.dir`.

 ### Watch options